 Both countries are very safe for tourists.
 It’s very unlikely that you experience any kind of violent crime in Thailand or in Malaysia.
 Although statistics show that Malaysia is slightly safer than Thailand.
 The biggest threat to tourists is probably road safety.
 Asians are well known for being quite crazy when driving and our experience matches this cliche.
 Neither of the countries is similar to Laos or Cambodia, but it’s still a very different experience from the western world.

 One other thing we need to mention here is the scams, and in this regard, Thailand is much worse than Malaysia.
 You need to be aware of some famous travel scams like “the Grand Palace is close but I’ll take you to a better one”, or the taxi driver going the long route to reach the destinations, or taxi meter is broken… and many other.
-Have a look at here if you want to learn more about scams.

 In a hindsight, Malaysia wins this.